zdelrosario/ga-tech-workshop/setup.md

 >
 > Download and run
 > [check_install.ipynb](../files/exercises/check_install.ipynb).
+> This is also included in the `exercises.zip` file above.
 >
 > Navigate to the folder where you downloaded `check_install.ipynb`,
 > execute the command `jupyter notebook`, open `check_install.ipynb`,